-2.2 Visit Two ECGs
+2.2 Visit Three and Four ECGs

-Visit two procedures are the same as for baseline ECGs with the exception that baseline and visit two ECGs are compared and two-minute rhythm strips are omitted.
+Follow-up visit procedures are the same as for baseline ECGs with the exception that baseline and follow-up ECGs are compared and two-minute rhythm strips are omitted.
 The procedure for this comparison is as follows.

-When two ECGs from different field center visits are available, a determination is made at the Coordinating Center as to whether or not Minnesota Code change criteria are met.
+When two (adjudicated) ECGs from different field center visits are available, a determination is made at the Coordinating Center as to whether or not Minnesota Code change criteria are met.
 Determination is made by computer algorithm, not by Minnesota Coders.
-IDs that fit the change criteria (i.e., any pattern ED1 through ED7, see Appendix T) are examined side by side for serial ECG change at the Minnesota ECG center.
-Simultaneous ECG comparison is based on the final Minnesota codes.
-Serial ECG changes (significant increase, no increase or technical problem) are determined (Appendix O).
-Serial Change criteria are in Appendix N. These objective rules for side-by-side ECG evaluation are used to determine whether a Minnesota code change between ECG pairs is significant.
-The simultaneous ECG evaluation procedure uses the first clinic visit ECG as the reference ECG for comparison.
+IDs that fit the change criteria (i.e., any pattern ED1 through ED7, see Appendix T) are examined side by side for serial ECG change at the Minnesota ECG Reading center.